 Refresh your Perspective

-An Interlude is a pause for thought in the midst of a busy schedule of melodies vying for your attention.
+An Interlude is a "half-time" pause for thought in the midst of many "tunes" competing for your attention.

 Many things are expected or requested; few are truly needed.

 One that is?
 Reflection.
 We can't be strategic when we are being operational.
 Neither can we network in a transactional way and expect relationships to flourish.
 We also learn best when we have "concrete" experiences, take time to process it (reflect) and then apply learnings (Kolb, 1984; CGSC, 1998).
 The pandemic taught us to give our people space and time for physical, social and emotional wellness.
 Yet we may not extend the same courtesy to ourselves, because we need to "keep the ship afloat".